kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 (The Renegade)

 “I fantasize sometimes about the end of electricity.
 The machine stopping at the apex of its own performance.
 That people would find themselves isolated, but suddenly together.
 With all the fascinating and horrifying character treats that were normally hidden under the gleaming surface.
 Reinventing the wheels, social structures, culture and trade while in total chaos and emergency.
 It would be an ugly world, but would it be more ugly than the one we're in right now?”

+Users and people are one and the same nowadays.
+In Dutch a a user (gebruiker) could mean a user of drugs, which is a popular use of the word.
+Now users are people.
+Or are people users?

+Besides the silliness of this little observation, the word user is sometimes interchanged with consumer.
+This switch shows the same tendency, to see a human being in a system primarily as a consumer, whether that is consuming food or news.
+And this is a bit strange to me.
+Do we really just consume our news?

+According to my Mac's dictionary, to consume meand either to eat, drink, digest, buy, use up (a resource), completely destroy (especially of a fire), or to absorb all of the attention and energy of someone.
+It's a very negative word which suggests all people are depleting earth's resources.

+It comes from Latin where consumere came together from _con-_ (altogether) and _sumere_ (to take up).